Forecast details

 • Water evaporation.

-The forecast shows the relative humidity of the air, i.e. the amount of water vapor in the air as compared with the maximum amount of water that the air could possibly hold at the current temperature.
+The forecast shows the relative humidity of the air, which is the amount of water vapor in the air as compared to the maximum amount of water that the air can possibly hold at the current temperature.

-Humidity is displayed in the weather card on the service's homepage and in the detailed forecast.
+Humidity is displayed in the weather card on the Meteum homepage and in the detailed forecast.

 Pressure